OpenMatch/ANCE-Tele/.ipynb_checkpoints/README-checkpoint.md

 bash epi-3-mine-triviaqa.sh  # TriviaQA
 ```

 Then train the vanilla *co-condenser-wiki* with the Epi-3 Tele-negatives.
-This step is the same as introduced in [NQ/TriviaQA: Reproduce w/ Our Episode-3 Training Negatives](#nq-and-triviaqa-reproduce-using-our-episode-3-training-negatives):
+This step is the same as introduced in [NQ/TriviaQA: Reproduce w/ Our Episode-3 Training Negatives - (3)](#nq-and-triviaqa-reproduce-using-our-episode-3-training-negatives):
 ```
 bash epi-3-train-nq.sh  # NQ
 bash epi-3-train-triviaqa.sh  # TriviaQA